wa3401/FlooringClassifier/Readme.md

 3. Run `python3 knn.py` to run the KNN algorithm
     - This will take a little while, you should see progress in the terminal
     - Outputs the accuracy of the algorithm

+### K-Means
+You can open and run `k_means.ipynb` to show the clustering of images by relative floor color

 ### Classifications